-It’s easy to tune out retirement terms when they sound a lot like alphabet soup.
+401(k), 403(b), IRA – it’s easy to tune out retirement terms when they sound like alphabet soup.
 But speaking the language can mean the difference between retiring with enough money in the bank and...not.
-We Skimm’d the top terms and acronyms you need to know.
-A-B-C you later, office life.
+That’s why we Skimm’d the terms and acronyms you need to know to say ‘ABC you later, office life.’

-401(k): A retirement account you get from work.
-You can invest money Uncle Sam hasn’t gotten a piece of yet and pay taxes on it later.
-Learn more from that new hire welcome packet you forgot to read.
+401(k): A common defined-contribution plan, where you can invest money Uncle Sam hasn’t gotten a piece of yet...and promise to give him a cut later.
+Learn more from that new hire welcome packet you never read.

-Employer match: Extra money from your employer you didn’t have to work for.
-Some companies will match a certain amount of your retirement contributions...just to be nice.
-And get a tax break.
+Employer Match: Extra money from your employer you didn’t have to work for.
+Some companies will match a certain amount of your retirement contributions just to be nice.
+And to get a tax break.

-IRA: Stands for Individual Retirement Account, and just about anyone who earns money throughout the year can have one.
+IRA: Stands for Individual Retirement Account.
+Just about anyone who earns money throughout the year can have one.
 For a traditional IRA, you invest already-taxed dollars, but might get a tax deduction come April depending on your income.

 Social Security: Money the gov pays you just for being old.
 It’s a federal program that gives most retirees a steady check once they hit a certain age.
 At least for now.